shinefield/mangoszerodocumentation/database/world/spell-threat.rst

 .. note::

-    any spell referenced is required to be rank 1 in the spell chain, and has to have threat values set in the original spell definition.
+    Any spell referenced is required to be rank 1 in the spell chain, and has to have threat values set in the original spell definition.